Dripsey River

+Crossings

+Dripsey River is crossed by Luskin's Bridge and Leader's Aqueduct and Athnanangle Bridge, each in Clonmoyle East townland.
+The bridge at Athnanangle (from Irish Áth na nAingeal 'ford of the angels'), 2.6 km north-east of Aghabullogue village, is at the meeting point of Clonmoyle East and Killeenleigh.
+The Ordnance Survey name book of c.
+1840 names it as Athnanagul.
+The bridge, which had been constructed by the beginning of the twentieth century, replaced a former river ford which is depicted as 'Athnanangle Ford' and 'Stepping Stones' on the OS 1841 surveyed map.

-Milner (1975) describes Athnanangle as an ancient ford which tradition associated with St. Olan of Aghabullogue and St. Lachteen of Donoughmore, being the meeting place where they marked the dividing line between their respective parishes of Aghabullogue and Donoughmore.
-The Irish Tourist Association survey of 1944 gives some local folklore, as to a 'misunderstanding' between the two Saints on the question of division of parochial territories.
+Milner (1975) describes Athnanangle as an ancient ford associated with St. Olan of Aghabullogue and St. Lachteen of Donoughmore, marking the meeting place and dividing line between their respective parishes of Aghabullogue and Donoughmore.
+The Irish Tourist Association survey of 1944 gives some local folklore, as to a 'misunderstanding' between the two saints on the question of division of parochial territories.
 St. Lachteen, believing a portion of his territory to be wrongfully obtained by St. Olan, is said to have remarked 'there will always be a robber at Aghabullogue', with St. Olan, considering his neighbour difficult to deal with, replying that 'Donoughmore will always have its mad dogs'.
-Local tradition had it that any dog showing signs of hysteria was to be faced towards Donoughmore.

-Many surviving bridges in mid-Cork are originally constructed of stone, arched in shape, and late eighteenth or early nineteenth century in date.
-Athnanangle Bridge does not fit within this category, being of later construction date.